IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Is the pious being loved by the gods because it is pious, or is it pious because it is being loved by the gods?”

+>“As for me, all I know is that I know nothing.”

 ― <a href="https://en.wikipedia.org/wiki/Socrates" target="_blank">Socrates</a>

 >“Religion is too important a matter to its devotees to be a subject of ridicule.
 If they indulge in absurdities, they are to be pitied rather than ridiculed.”